Saturday, December 29, 2007

 Those of you who know me will laugh when I say that I am NOT a man of few words.
 I will work at being brief, though, and I hope some of you will find encouragement and real pleasure in God through these attempts of mine to express what God has let me see.
 MY EYES HAVE SEEN THE GLORY refers to the glimpses I have seen of the beauty of God's work, mostly in the hearts and lives of people I know.

-my previous Xanga site that goes back to 2004.
+If anyone is interested, you can see my previous Xanga site that goes back to 2004.
 About half of what I wrote in that blog was about the band Anapra, which just stopped performing a few weeks ago.
 I helped the band with all kinds of non-artistic tasks for the last few years.
 It was a big part of my life and the guys will remain my friends.

 My life is in a transition right now so it seems right to end the old blog and start this new one.
 I have been applying for jobs lately and I am scheduled to have an interview in Seattle this summer.
 I may end up moving across the country and start over in a whole new job, church, group of friends, and life.